Vocabulary and discussion

 Alternative discussion: Picture completion

-Give students this picture.
-They have 1 minute to complete the picture in any way they want. (if you can, avoid giving examples, otherwise they might find it difficult to think of their own ideas).
+Draw this picture on the board.
+They have 1 minute to complete the picture (replacing the question marks) in any way they want.
+Iif you can, avoid giving examples, otherwise they might find it difficult to think of their own ideas).
 Then they compare their pictures.
 This then leads into the activity above - what are the top 10 fears?